Table of Contents

 Via a sophisticated ecosystem, programmatic advertising allows brands or distributors to buy ad impressions on publisher pages in milliseconds.

-This digital advertising strategy aims to improve both the advertiser's and the publisher's transparency and efficiency.
+This new digital advertising strategy aims to improve both the advertiser's and the publisher's transparency and efficiency.

 An example of how programmatic advertising increases efficiency is when advertisers don’t need to optimize every campaign for different platforms themselves.

-They can just put in the most important requirements to the advertising software and in return, the A.I. decides where to put the ad and at what cost.
+They only need to enter the most important requirements into the advertising software, and the A.I. will decide where to place the ad and at what cost.

 Furthermore, this technology places your ads on multiple devices, which depends on where your target market is most active.